kiavashp/kiavashp.github.io/docs/_words/rogue.md

 category: story
 title: "Alterra 2: Rogue"
 date: 2023-04-27
-summary: "Sheets of ice filled our view to the horizon in every direction.
-We threw on the thrusters and deployed the parachute to soften our descent."
+summary: "\"Sheets of ice filled our view to the horizon in every direction.
+We threw on the thrusters and deployed the parachute to soften our descent.\""
 spotlight: true
 list: true
 ---